We are searching for

 Bad credit can make it more difficult to lease a used-car, but not impossible.
 If a dealership does agree to give you a lease agreement, you may find yourself with less favorable terms and higher monthly payments than you anticipated.
 Dealers can also use your situation to lease out older vehicles with more wear-and-tear.
 Be wary when signing a lease on an older car; while they can be a cheaper option initially, they may break down over time and end up costing more money in the long run.

-Generally you cannot trade in a leased car for a used car.
+Generally you can trade in a leased car for both used and new ones.
 Car leases and loans are two different financial instruments: A car lease allows you to utilize a vehicle for a set amount of time, while a loan allows you to gradually pay off a car until you own it.
-You do not own a leased car in the same way you would a purchased car, so you do not have the ability to trade it in.
+Although you don’t own a leased car in the same way as a purchased one, you can still trade it in by working with the dealer to roll the remaining lease balance into a new lease or purchase.

 How Much Does it Cost to Lease a Used Car?